How to Keep Website Visitors Around Longer

 Is your font too small?
 Smashing Magazine, a leading web design resource, suggested that anything under 16 px may be too small.
 If visitors can’t read your website, they aren’t going to stick around.

 No one is going to read a wall of text.
 Break it up a bit and make it easier to read.
 Better yet, include headings, sub headings and lists to break it up further.
 Everyone loves a good list.

 Using photos of real people makes your website a more trusted resource.
 Repeated studied have shown higher conversion rates on websites that use photos of real people’s faces.

-The website host you have chosen to use can effect the amount of people who see your website, see this list to find the best web hosts.
+The website host you have chosen to use can effect the amount of people who see your website.

 When you use statistics in your website, people trust it more.
 The weird thing is that studies show it doesn’t even matter what the data says.